Cy Pieh

 Edwin John "Cy" Pieh (September 29, 1886 – September 12, 1945) was a Major League Baseball pitcher who played from 1913 to 1915 with the New York Yankees.
-He batted and threw right-handed.
-His nickname "Cy" is short for "Cyclone" because his corkscrew style of pitching was said to look like came out of a cyclone.
+He was a right-handed batter and pitcher.
+His nickname "Cy" was short for "Cyclone" because his corkscrew-style of pitching motion was said to resemble that of a cyclone.

 He was born in Waunakee, Wisconsin, and his family moved to Enderlin, North Dakota when he was a child.
 He died in Jacksonville, Florida and was buried in Enderlin.